mingzilla/python_packaging/README.md

 * so environment variables can just be supplied to a script used activates the environment
 * before deactivating, unsetting these variables is optional if the terminal is dedicatedly used for a project

+## Python Path

+### How Python Path Works

+* `sys.path` is a list of strings that specifies the search path for modules
+  - When you import a module, Python searches through these directories
+  - When activating a virtual env, it modifies the `sys.path` to prioritize the environment's site-packages directory
+  - site-packages directory - a location where third-party Python packages and modules are installed
+* if a folder is added to `sys.path`, this folder can be the root folder of a project
+  - all folders inside, if `__init__.py` is present, can be an importable module
+* if a folder is a sibling of the file to run, then it can be imported even if nothing is added to `sys.path`

-### Challenges without an environment
+### Challenges without using a virtual env
 * python by default doesn't know the root directory of the current project
+  - e.g. it doesn't know your source root dir is `./src`
+  - e.g. it doesn't know your test root dir is `./tests`
-* so even if __init__ is put in each folder/module, the module cannot be found
+* so even if `__init__.py` is put in each folder/module, the module cannot be found

-### How Python Works
-* if a folder is added to sys.path, this folder can be the root folder of a project
-  * all folders inside, if __init__.py is present, can be a importable module
-* if a folder is a sibling of the file to run, then it can be imported even if nothing is added to sys.path

 ### Proposal
 Since a test is in an arbitrary folder, to run one test file directly, we need to make sure the root folder is added to `sys.path`.
 The following shows how to do so: